gglanzani/blog.lanzani.nl/content/posts/2026-09-04-internal-dns-with-caddy-and-docker.md

    - wiki
 ---

 At home, I run a number of docker containers on my Beelink S12[^1].
 To easily access them with a memorable name, instead of [http://192.168.1.2:823](http://192.168.1.2:823), I was running [caddy-docker-proxy].
 It proxies docker containers with caddy through labels in a `docker-compose.yml` file.
-With it, I could access the service at https://my-service.lan.
+With it, I could access each container at https://my-service.lan.

 The basic usage is quite simple.
-First of all, we need caddy-docker-proxy running once (and that instance will be shared).
+First of all, we need caddy-docker-proxy running (once per server, so you'll serve multiple services running on their docker containers).

 A sufficient `docker-compose.yml` looks like this:

 ```yaml
 services: